Athena9355/Fire-extinguisher/README.md

 <h2>Objectives</h2>
 To assist distressed students in their adventure into a new schedule with new classes and new teachers.
 Thee wesbite providees a way for you to find assitance in your journey as a stressed students byt providing several features such as a way to determine your favorability of your teachers, write comments, and even use a spanish translators!<Nightwatch is your go-to place in times of panic. <br>

+<h2>How to use, run and how to contribute</h2>
+To use the website simply run the code and allow the UI to guide oyu to the various parts that you are looking for.
+Since we have no yet deployed online, this would require running to the code on your own device, which shouln't be too hard.
+If you neeed assistance pleae reach out to the contributers above via our Githubs or use the internet.
+If you would like to contribute tot he webiste, simply ask our scrum master, Athena, and she can add you as a contributer.
+We look forward t your usage/contributions.<br>

 <h2>Week 9: 10/17 - 10/22</h2>

 | Person      |  Video Link   | Link to Indiv.
 Scores + Comments | Average Score |